Fhoughton/DataScript/README.md

 # DataScript
-A lightweight but powerful lisp written in C.
+A lightweight but powerful lisp written in C. It allows for the creation of complicated functions and expression of multiple paradigms with a small set of powerful functions.

 ## Features
 - Error handling with intelligent and informative error statements